qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-Trade.md

 The ongoing migrant crisis has resulted in growing number of unlawful crossings in the US-Canada border.
 However, last year, less than [one-tenth of unlawful migrant crossings](https://thehub.ca/2024/11/30/although-canadas-u-s-border-has-one-unlawful-crossing-for-every-10-at-the-mexico-u-s-border-our-unlawful-crossings-have-nearly-doubled-in-the-last-two-years/).
 Fentanyl coming from Canada is a non-issue.
 [Less than 0.1% of fentanyl seized](https://www.canada.ca/en/privy-council/services/canada-fentanyl-czar/key-data.html) by US customs were at the US-Canadian border amounted.
 Tariffs are a pointlessly belligerent taken upon an ally.

-Trump's reasoning for punishing Canada for US's trade deficit is based on a flawed understanding of trade.
-US trade deficit with Canada is also less than [one-fifth that of China and the EU](https://en.wikipedia.org/wiki/List_of_the_largest_trading_partners_of_the_United_States).
+Trump's scorn towards Canada's trade surplus with the US is also baffling, and based on a fundamentally flawed understanding of trade and balance of payments accounting.
+But who can blame him?
+Most people don't really understand it, including me.
+After all, he's only the President of the United States.

-So why did he target Canada in the first weeks of his presidency?
-My pet theory is he did not like being cuckolded by Justin Trudeau.
+But why did he target Canada first (alongside China and Mexico) before Liberation Day?
+My pet theory is that he didn't like being cuckolded by Justin Trudeau.

 <!-- Though the President has had a [storied history of alleged adulteries](https://www.businessinsider.com/trump-melania-stormy-daniels-affairs-marriages-timeline-2018-3). -->